Start a JCM Program

 Under God’s Great Commission to share the Good News of Jesus with all people, Christians have always wanted to include those with intellectual and developmental disabilities.
 But beginning or adapting a Bible class, worship service or even a fellowship event to meet their special needs may seem to have some big obstacles.

-Visiting a nearby JCM program at another church could let you see some of the blessings of a JCM Bible class or worship service.
-You can see when congregations hold there programs.
+Visit a JCM program at another church to see some of the blessings of a JCM Bible class or worship service.

-You are also encouraged to contact us to have a JCM team member come to answer questions and share more detailed information at your church.
-We are happy to help you.
+Contact us to answer questions and share more detailed information at your church.

 We can help you: